 I am very excited to be exhibiting at Oxfordshire Art Weeks for the second time, again under the banner of the Watlington group of artists.
 Last year was my first Art Week experience but due to the lovely welcome I received, I soon felt at home among the talented group of Watlington artists and craftspeople.

-I am lucky to have my own studio where I make mostly homewares from a variety of clays and glazes.
-I am a bit of a magpie and look for inspiration everywhere from flea markets to river bed pebbles.
-Colour is very important to me and I find inspiration in fashion colour trends to melting Italian gelato!
+I am lucky to have my own studio at home where I make mostly items for the home from a variety of clays and glazes.
+I am a bit of a magpie and look for inspiration everywhere from flea markets to river beds.
+Colour is very important to me and I find inspiration from fashion colour trends to melting Italian gelato!

-I am very grateful to Emma and Nev for sharing their stunning home at 44 Couching Street, Watlington, where I will be sharing the beautiful hallway with my friend and fellow potter Jessica Sarson.
+I am very grateful to the Badcocks for letting me exhibit in the historic hallway of their family home at 11 High St, Watlington.
+I am also pleased to say I will once again be sharing the space with my friend and fellow potter Jessica Sarson.

-From an early age I have loved creating and designing - starting with dolls clothes and toy gardens.
+From an early age I have loved creating and designing - one of my favourite hobbies as a child was making dolls clothes, matchbox furniture and toy gardens.

-Following a few years of potting on other peoples wheels I set up my own garden studio and I have so many ideas, they will keep me busy as far ahead as I can see.
-I am loving experimenting with my own glaze recipes and finding different ways of application.
-I have a wide range of creative interests and influences, and continue to work on both experimental pieces and building colour and shape related stories.
+Following a few years of potting on other peoples wheels I took the huge decision to set up my own garden studio.
+I now have so many ideas I think they will keep me occupied as far ahead as I can imagine.
+I love experimenting with my own glaze recipes and with different methods of application.
+I have a wide range of creative influences, and continually evolve my colour stories and shapes through constant trialling and experimentation.

-Clay and glazes ultimately relate back to the earth and go thousands of years back into history.
+I love the thought that clay and glazes have been around for thousands of years and ultimately connect to the earth and our history.
 It is lovely to feel a tiny part of that.